greghaddow/business-address-book/README.md

 Browse to your site and start adding contacts/organisations

 There is also a sample dockerfile and apache config and php.ini settings in the .shore folder (.shore is a custom dockerised development environment I use - don't ask)
+And don't be confused by the half-finished couple of files in AppBundle and the template files, this uses Sonata Admin for the interface for viewing as well as CRUD